 Copper pipes tend to leave a greenish coloration in water over time as the wear.
 You will notice stains on your sinks and tub as copper evaporates into the water and a residue is left behind.

-This should be addressed immediately as copper is potentially harmful to humans in large quantities and can lead to diseases and kidney or liver damage if ingested over time.
-If you’re seeing stains and greenish water from your copper pipes, they will need to be replaced as soon as possible.
+This should be addressed immediately as copper is potentially harmful to humans.
+In large quantities copper can lead to diseases and kidney damage if ingested.
+If you’re seeing stains and greenish water from your copper pipes, they may need to be replaced.

 Yellow Water from a Water Distribution Center

-If you’re seeing yellow water out of your sinks or bathtub, it could be a problem at your city’s water distribution center.
+Yellow faucet water could be a problem at your city’s water distribution center.
 It could be that your city is performing repairs on a local water main or a nearby fire hydrant is in use or has malfunctioned.

-It may also be that your local water distribution center is conducting its annual flushing program, in which they increase the water pressure to clear the water lines of loose rust and fragments that routinely get stuck in the lines.
+It may also be that your local water distribution center is conducting its annual flushing program.
+During this time, the water service will increase the water pressure to clear the water lines of loose rust and fragments .
 When this happens, the water will absorb the rust and turn yellow.
-You will know that this is the case when only your cold water is affected.

-If the problem persists, contact your local water distribution center or check their website to see if they have announced anything that might clue you in to the issue.
+If the problem persists, contact your local water supplier to see if they have announced any issues.

-Black, Blue, Pink or Purple Water from Mildew, Tank Leaks or Potassium Permanganate
+Black, Blue, Pink or Purple Water from Mildew, Leaks or Potassium Permanganate

 Other colors you may be seeing in your water are black, blue, pink purple.
 Black water from your faucet is a sign of mildew growth.
 Blue water likely means the blue disinfectant from your toilet tank is leaking into your regular water supply.